United States forms

 - Ensure all required sections are completed, signed, and submitted with evidence.

-- Report non-receipt of your passport within 120 days of issuance.
+- Report non-receipt of the passport within 120 days of issuance.

 Review the instructions to determine if it applies to your situation.